China Garden Tour (13 days)

 Day 10/Sat: Beijing (B/L/D)

 We begin today with a visit to the Forbidden City.
-Officially known as the Palace Museum, the Forbidden City was the place where the emperors of Ming (1368-1644) and Qing (1644-1912) Dynasties lived and carried out their administration.
+Officially known as the Palace Museum, the Forbidden City was the place where the emperors of the Ming (1368-1644) and Qing (1644-1912) dynasties lived and carried out their administration.
 Construction of the Forbidden City took 14 years (1406-1420) to complete.
 The complex consists of 980 buildings and covers 72 hectares or 180 acres.
-The Qing Dynasty was overthrown in 1912 but the royal family was allowed to continue to live in the Forbidden City till 1924, when the last emperor, Pu Yi, was driven out of the imperial palace.
+It exemplifies traditional Chinese palatial architecture and has influenced cultural and architectural developments in East Asia and elsewhere.
+Though the Qing Dynasty was overthrown in 1912, the royal family was allowed to continue to live in the Forbidden City till 1924, when the last emperor, Pu Yi, was driven out of the imperial palace.
+One year later the Forbidden City was turned into a museum.
 Declared a World Heritage Site by UNESCO in 1987, this is the largest collection of preserved ancient wooden structures in the world.

 The famous Hongqiao Pearl Market, the largest pearl market in the world, is right across the street from the Temple of Heaven.
 Recommended by numerous guidebooks for freshwater pearls, Hongqiao teems with domestic and international shoppers.
 If you are interested, please ask the guide to drop you off there.
-However, you’ll need to get back to the hotel by taxi, which costs about 50 yuan or US$8.
+However, you’ll need to get back to the hotel by taxi, which costs the equivalent of 10 US dollars or less.

 Today we enjoy a delicious dinner at a popular Peking Roast Duck restaurant.
 Peking Roast Duck is a famous Beijing dish prized for the thin and crispy skin with authentic versions serving mostly the skin and little meat, sliced in front of the diners.
 The meat is wrapped in a thin layer of pancake (Chinese tortilla) together with shredded scallion, cucumber, and a sweet and salty sauce made of wheat flour.
 Condiments may also include pickled garlic and white sugar.